Non-Standard Choice in Matching Markets: Mathematical Appendix and Proofs

+We start with individual rationality.
+In the sequential cut-offs algorithm, each institution $s$ announces cut-offs $c_s \in \mathbb{N}$, while any unacceptable individual $i\in I$ at $s$ has a merit score of $m_s(i)=0$ and therefore can never be assigned to $s$.
+Meanwhile, as shown in \Cref{acyclicity2}, each individual's last tentative assignment is either an acceptable institution or it remains unassigned.

 Moving on to the blocking pairs.
-First, an individual $i$ can never block with a institution $s\in S$ that never proposed to her during the sequential cut-offs algorithm, as in that case either the institution has filled its capacity with individuals that have a higher merit score than $i$ and/or individual $i$ is unacceptable.
-Second, due to acceptable-consistency, individual $i$ will never block an acceptable institution with an unacceptable one.
-Combining both observations, it suffices to consider the sequence of (acceptable) institutions proposing to individual $i$ during the sequential cut-offs algorithm.
-For some admission problem $\gamma\in \Gamma$ and individual $i$ let $(s^1,\dots, s^K)[\gamma](i)$ denote a sequence of institutions proposing to $i$ during the sequential cut-offs mechanism.
-That is, $s^1$ proposes first and so on and so forth until $s^K$, which proposes last.
+First, an individual $i$ can never block with an acceptable institution $s\in S$ that never proposed to her during the sequential cut-offs algorithm, as in that case either the institution has filled its capacity with individuals that have a higher merit score than $i$ and/or individual $i$ is unacceptable.
+Second, due to acceptable-consistency, individual $i$ will never block its assigned institution with an unacceptable institution.
+Combining these observations, it suffices to consider the sequence of institutions proposing to individual $i$ during the sequential cut-offs algorithm.